 You can use the three-dot menu on the right to delete any question-and-answer pair (or website) you no longer wish to use at all.

-You can quickly add new knowledge by clicking the Add button in the top-right:
+You can quickly add new knowledge by clicking the Add knowledge button in the top-right:

 Naturally, you see the same options if you're adding data sources for the first time.